-The iSF server module can be deployed as a CORBA service (Security Service), as shown in Figure 73.
-This is the default deployment model for the iSF server module in .
+The iSF server module can be deployed as a CORBA service (Orbix Security Service), as shown in Figure 73.
+This is the default deployment model for the iSF server module in Orbix.
 This deployment option has the advantage that any number of distributed iSF clients can communicate with the iSF server module over IIOP/TLS.

-With this type of deployment, the iSF server module is packaged as an application plug-in to the Orbix generic server.
-The Security Service can be launched by the itsecurity executable and basic configuration is set in the iona_services.security scope of the configuration file.
+With this type of deployment, the iSF server module is packaged as an application plug-in to the Orbix generic server (just like any of the other standard Orbix services).
+The Orbix Security Service can be launched by the itsecurity executable and basic configuration is set in the iona\services.security scope of the Orbix configuration file.